An article from the special millennium issue of Sporting Classics. Not a subscriber? Sign up today!

 The Mississippi River was not the only place where duckboats became sepulchres, of course.
 Two hunters died on Wisconsin’s Big Muskego Lake, barely 20 miles from downtown Milwaukee.
 One of these men was alone in his skiff, trapped by waves and ice.
 Toward the end, another party of hunters glimpsed him standing in his boat with his head tilted back, his arms stretched outwards, and his palms turned up.
 It was as if he was imploring God—or perhaps commending his soul to Him.
 While the other hunters, who themselves were fighting to survive, watched helplessly, the man slumped back into his skiff, leaned heavily against the gunwale, and went motionless.

 His spirit, like the ducks that drew him out on that terrible day, had flown.

-The author wishes to thank Howard Mead of Madison, Wis., for his assistance in providing background research.
+The author wishes to thank Howard Mead of Madison, Wisconsin, for his assistance in providing background research.

 Cover image: “Armistice Day Blizzard” by Michael Sieve.